Charles-IV/sentbot/README.md

 Then run it (linux - `python3 sentbot1-discord.py`) and your bot should go online.
 Be sure to credit me and @SatanicBanana - remember that he gave me the code and let me upload it, and I'm making the code public.

+The bot currently has different personalities (word sets) in each channel.
+To change this, run `SERVER_MODE`.
+To change it back again, run `CHANNEL_MODE`.

 ## Commands

 ### Command line